cloudwarrior wrote:Does anyone know if the #16 808 camera can do motion activation?

 The standard Contour mountings are not really man enough for use attached direct to the bike.
 You can get what they call a "tripod adaptor" - this mounting grips the slots on both sides of the camera and solves a lot of the shakiness issues.
 Plus it is more secure.
 I posted some pictures of mine back on page 58 of this thread:

 Well it's arrived and I've had a play with it.
-But not on the bike yet unfortunately with this showtime Sydney weather of late.
+But not on the bike yet unfortunately with this !!
+BAN ME NOW FOR SWEARING !!
+Sydney weather of late.

 Used it as a dash cam driving to work.
 And even when raining at dusk the vision was a pretty decent.